CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

 Reporting on B2B marketing metrics

 Another study from marketing services agency, Beam tells a slightly different story, which only further highlights the lack of consensus among content marketing leaders when it comes to success metrics.
-From the agency’s interviews with 400+ go-to-market (GTM) specialists, 42% of content marketers claimed that leads and conversion were the primary success metric, but unlike CMI’s report, only 12% and 10% claimed that SEO performance and traffic were the primary success metric.
+From the agency’s interviews with 400+ go-to-market (GTM) specialists, 42% of content marketers claimed that leads and conversion were their primary success metric, but unlike CMI’s report, only 12% and 10% claimed that SEO performance and traffic were considered as such.

 Source: Beam

-This confusion is clearly further exacerbated by confusion and competition between different marketing roles within organizations.
+This confusion is clearly further exacerbated by miscommunication and competition between different marketing roles within organizations.

 It all stems from the CRM